-Uveitis is inflammation of the middle layer of the eye.
-This middle layer of the eye is called the uvea.
-Uveitis is a potentially serious condition.
+Anterior uveitis is inflammation of the front segment of the uvea.
+The uvea is the middle layer of the eye.
+Anterior uveitis affects the iris and ciliary body.
+It is a potentially serious condition.
 It requires care from your doctor to prevent vision loss.

-Uveitis may be more likely to occur in people with other health problems and immune system diseases, such as
+Anterior uveitis may be more likely to occur in people with other health problems and autoimmune disorders, such as

 Your doctor will ask about your symptoms and medical history.
 An eye exam will also be done.
 An eye specialist will do a more extensive exam of the inside of your eye.

-Blood tests may be done to look for other diseases or illnesses associated with uveitis.
+Blood tests may be done to look for other disorders causing or associated with anterior uveitis.